mef51/br7/README.md

 Battle Royale Seven Website
 ===

 The website for Battle Royale Seven.
+Live now at [www.battleroyale.ca/](http://www.battleroyale.ca/).

 The site uses jquery for an "include" system.
 You'll need to run an http server to see the site properly.
 Python has a quick way of setting this up.